 Tips for taking care of yourself as a caregiver

-- Learn how to communicate effectively with doctors.
+- Learn how to communicate effectively with doctors and other healthcare providers.

 - Make sure legal documents are in order.

 - Give yourself credit for doing the best you can in one of the toughest jobs there is.

 Michigan State University Extension offers programs and resources that support caregivers' mental health and well-being, such as Powerful Tools for Caregivers, Caring for the Caregiver and Stress Less with Mindfulness.
 If you are interested in learning more about our other programs or would like to register for one, visit our online self-referral form.